agentplug/agenthub/docs/.implementation_design/phase2.5_semantic_progress_tools/README.md

 - ✅ Single MCP server with tool routing works
 - ✅ Tool metadata injection into agent's AI context works
 - ✅ `amg.load_agent(tools=[...])` functionality works
-- ✅ Agent's AI decides when to use tools in any method
+- ✅ Agent's AI decides whether and when to use tools in any method
 - ✅ Tool execution via MCP works seamlessly
 - ✅ Concurrency support for tool execution works